 The Kenton County Board of Education is committed to student safety and providing a safe and drug free school environment.
 This begins with a comprehensive approach to school safety.
 At the frontline of this commitment to school safety are School Resource Officers in all of our school buildings.
 The School Board also authorized a major capital construction project last spring that involves every school building.
 The construction project involves the design of a new front entrance for the last two remaining schools without the single monitored entrance.
 This new work also involves improvements to all existing school building entrances with upgrades designed in accordance with the latest thinking around school safety and security.
-The project also includes new security cameras (interior and exterior) and integrated door access controls at each location.
+The Kenton County School District maintains an extensive project also includes new security cameras system (interior and exterior) and that is integrated with the door access controls at each school location.
+Single monitored visitor screening systems are managed at each school entrance.
 Upgrades in security lighting and fencing are taking place at many school sites.
-The construction work began in late spring of 2020 and is slated to continue throughout the school year 2020 -2021.
+The construction work began in late spring of 2020 and is slated to continue throughout the school year 2020 - 2021.
 All schools have well defined safety plans and procedures which are implemented and practiced.
 Each school has established a school safety team to regularly review school safety plans for prevention and improvement.

 The District has also established a District Safety Team.
+Every Kenton County School is assessed independently by the State School Security Marshal and monitored for safety and security.
+All School Level Safety Teams are trained with PREPARE model for crisis prevention and intervention.
 School Safety Teams will be trained in the PREPaRE model for crisis prevention and intervention beginning in the summer of 2019.
-To learn more about PREPaRE visit this link: PREPaRE .
-Staff and students are trained in

-A.L.I.C.E. to help them be better prepared if faced with a dangerous intruder.
+To learn more about PREPare visit this link: PREPare.
+Staff and students are trained in A.L.I.C.E. to help them be better prepared if faced with a dangerous intruder.
 A.L.I.C.E. is the acronym for Alert -Lockdown -Inform -Counter -Evacuate.
 Schools participate in drills at least four times per year.
 Collaboration with local law enforcement is key.
 We work closely with local law enforcement to provide school resource officers at all Kenton County Schools and support a safe and secure learning environment in all of our schools.
 To learn more about the KCSD weather and safety protocols visit this video link: